folio-org/stripes/doc/permissions.md

 ## Visible and invisible permissions

-Also included in the definition of each permission is a single bit that determines whether or not it is visible to users of the FOLIO system: for example, whether it is listed among those that can be included in a permission set, or associated with a user.
-In general, low-level permissions are invisible: FOLIO administrators do not want to be concerned with details such as `users.collection.get` (the permissions to read a collection of user records), but with higher-level ideas such as `ui-users.view` (permission to view a user profile) which includes not only `users.collection.get` but also related low-level permissions such as `users-bl.item.get` (ability to fetch full user records), `usergroups.collection.get` (ability to fetch the names of all the patron-groups), etc.
+Also included in the definition of each permission is a single bit that determines whether or not it is visible to users of the FOLIO system: that is, whether it is listed among those that can be included in a permission set, or associated with a user.
+In general, atomic permissions and other low-level permissions are invisible: FOLIO administrators do not want to be concerned with details such as `users.collection.get` (the permissions to read a collection of user records), but with higher-level ideas such as `ui-users.view` (permission to view a user profile) which includes not only `users.collection.get` but also related low-level permissions such as `users-bl.item.get` (ability to fetch full user records), `usergroups.collection.get` (ability to fetch the names of all the patron-groups), etc.

-User stories are written entirely in terms of high-level and visible permissions (as they must be, since users are not even directly aware of the existence of invisible permissions).
-However, implementation of permission checks is done almost entirely using low-level and invisible permissions.
+User stories are written entirely in terms of visible high-level permissions (as they must be, since users are not even directly aware of the existence of invisible permissions).
+However, implementation of permission checks is done almost entirely using low-level and invisible permissions -- see [below](#which-permissions-to-check).